tanaka31-dot/PennInTouchLite/README.md

 #### Course
 1. You should validate that the `department`, `code`, `title`, and `description` are always present.
 2. You should implement an instance method called `full_code`  that returns a string which combines the department code and the course code for that course.
 For example: for a course with code `196` whose department has code `CIS`, the method should return `"CIS-196"`.
 Hint: string interpolation helps.
-3. You should validate that checks that the `full_code` of each course is unique.
-There are two ways to approach this: you can either write a custom validation that leverages the `full_code` method you just implemented, or you can use `uniqueness` with `scope` documented [here](https://stackoverflow.com/questions/45335038/rails-how-to-validate-uniqueness-of-an-attribute-only-within-a-one-to-many-rela) and [here](https://guides.rubyonrails.org/active_record_validations.html#uniqueness).
+3. You should validate that checks that the `full_code` of each course is unique. you can use `uniqueness` with `scope` documented [here](https://stackoverflow.com/questions/45335038/rails-how-to-validate-uniqueness-of-an-attribute-only-within-a-one-to-many-rela) and [here](https://guides.rubyonrails.org/active_record_validations.html#uniqueness).
 4. You should implement an instance method called `instructor`, which returns the first user in the course's `users` array whose `is_instructor` field is `true`.
 Hint: use Arel method `find_by`.
 5. You should implement an instance method called `instructor=`, which takes in a `user` as an argument.
 The method first checks whether the user's `is_instructor` field is `true`, if so, shovel the user into the course's `users` array.
 This is like a setter method for instructor of a course.
 6. You should implement an instance method called `students`, which returns all users in the course;s `users` array whose `is_instructor` field is `false`.
 Hint: use Arel method `where`.

 ##### User
 1. You should validate that the `first_name`, `last_name`, `pennkey`, and `password_hash` are always present.
-2. You should validate that the `pennkey` is unique for each student.
+2. You should validate that the `pennkey` is unique for each user.
-3. You should implement
-4. You should implement an instance method called `full_name` that will return a user's full name (i.e. The user's first and last name separated by a space).
+3. You should implement an instance method called `full_name` that will return a user's full name (i.e. The user's first and last name separated by a space).
-5. You should implement a class method called `students`, which returns all users whose `is_instructor` field is `false`.
+4. You should implement a class method called `students`, which returns all users whose `is_instructor` field is `false`.
-6. You should implement a class method called `instructors`, which returns all users whose `is_instructor` field is `true`.
+5. You should implement a class method called `instructors`, which returns all users whose `is_instructor` field is `true`.
-7. You will come back to add a few more methods to enable BCrypt, following [the tutorial](https://github.com/codahale/bcrypt-ruby#the-user-model).
+6. You will come back to add a few more methods to enable BCrypt, following [the tutorial](https://github.com/codahale/bcrypt-ruby#the-user-model).

 ##### Registration
-1. You should validate that every **student and course *pair*** is unique in our join table.
+1. You should validate that every **student(user) and course *pair*** is unique in our join table.
+Again, you will need to use `uniqueness` with `scope`.
+See documentation [here](https://stackoverflow.com/questions/34424154/rails-validate-uniqueness-of-two-columns-together) and [here](https://guides.rubyonrails.org/active_record_validations.html#uniqueness)

 > **Sanity Check**
 > 1. You should test the correctness of your validations using the CRUD operations in `rails s`